nieuwsbrief

 3. Choose the right tools

-5. Be relevant for your target-group
+5. Be relevant to your target audience

-6. Give something worthwhile
+6. Give something valuable

 8. Personalize

-9. Use a header
+9. Optimize your header

 10. Use images